-Please note: Contact information of registered students will be shared with our teachers.
+Please note: Contact information for registered students will be shared with our teachers.

-Minimum Enrollment: Every class, camp or workshop has a minimum number of students needed to run.
+Every class, camp or workshop has a minimum number of students required to run.
 Any class, camp or workshop below that minimum may be subject to cancellation or postponement.
 Please register early to ensure your program runs.

-Material Lists are available on our website and are listed in alphabetical order.
+Material Lists for each class are available on our website and are listed in alphabetical order.

 Before purchasing supplies for a class, please confirm with the studio that your class has met its minimum enrollment.

-Student Behavior: The Railyard Art Studio can dismiss any student for inappropriate behavior.
+The Railyard Art Studio will dismiss any student for inappropriate behavior.

-Liability Waiver: It is assumed upon registration that the Railyard Arts Studio is in no way responsible for the safekeeping of my personal belongings while I attend class.
-I understand that classes may be physically strenuous and I voluntarily participate in them with full knowledge that there is risk of personal injury, property loss or death.
-I agree that neither I, my heirs, assigns or legal representatives will sue or make any other claims of any kind whatsoever against or its members for any personal injury, property damage/loss, or wrongful death, whether caused by negligence or otherwise.
+It is assumed upon registration that the Railyard Arts Studio is not responsible for the safekeeping of my personal belongings while I attend class.
+I understand that classes may be physically strenuous, and I voluntarily participate in them with full knowledge that there is risk of personal injury, property loss or death.
+I agree that neither I, my heirs, assigns or legal representatives will sue or make any other claims of any kind whatsoever against Railyard Arts Studio or its members for any personal injury, property damage/loss, or wrongful death, whether caused by negligence or otherwise.

-- Easels, stools, and tables must be cleaned at the end of each class.
+- Students are expected to clean tables, easels, chairs, and floor area at the end of each class.

-- Non toxic paint thinner can be used but must be taken home with you.
-DO NOT pour down drain or leave in trash.
+- Nontoxic paint thinner such as Turpenoid Natural can be used but must be taken home with you.
+PLEASE DO NOT pour down drain or leave in trash.

 - Transport all solvents in glass jars to be disposed of properly at home.